QuickenLoans/cache_worker/README.md

 ### Error Insulation

 Data workers will catch and log any errors that arise from `init()` or `load()`.
-While callers can easily throw an error if they need to, they will not need to be overly cautious (catching errors) when reaching for data if they prefer to gracefully continue on failures.
+Callers will not need to be overly cautious (catching errors) when reaching for data if they prefer to gracefully continue on failures.

 ### Options for `&fetch/1` and `&get/2`